moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/communication-tools.md

   MM: comments or questions Moise writes go here
   ```
   * note: putting changes on newlines makes it easier for Git to merge (I assume)
-* TODOs: "todoDM: ", "todoMM: "
+* TODOs:
+  * MM: todoDM: MM tells DM a task to do
+  * DM: todoMM: DM tells MM a task to do
 * after a task is completed, add (done) or (partial - explain what's left, in this case).
 Examples:
   * (done) Moise's task 1
   * (partial) Moise's task 2
-    * MM: I still need to do subtask 3
+    * MM: I still need to do subtask 3 (DM: tell me this in context, i.e., write it where subtask 3 is in the repo files)
+  * DM: hey, if I don't put todoMM but my comment is an instruction to do something, put (done) afterwards

 ## knowledge base (KB): this repo will serve as a 'repository' our our accumulated knowledge
 * leave notes anywhere (in-context notes are best)